Entertaining Chidambaram’s plea against remand will set bad precedent says CBI

 In an affidavit filed by CBI SP Rajpal Meena, the probe agency said: "I state and submit that entertaining of a petition under Article 136 of the Constitution directly against an order of remand passed by the competent court in exercise of discretionary jurisdiction under section 167 of the CrPC would set a very bad precedent."

-It said there is a remedy available against the orders before the higher forum and it is settled legal position that this court would not invoke its constitutional discretionary jurisdiction under Article 136, directly against an order of the Special Judge remanding an accused to few days of police custody.
+It said there is a remedy available against the orders before the higher forum and it is settled a legal position that this court would not invoke its constitutional discretionary jurisdiction under Article 136, directly against an order of the Special Judge remanding an accused to few days of police custody.

 "If this court were to entertain the SLP directly against the order of the special judge remanding the accused to police custody, all the litigants whose prayer for listing of SLP against anticipatory bail are refused and are thereafter arrested will be entitled to file similar petitions challenging the orders of special judge granting police remand directly before this court as the personal liberty of other citizens (which is interfered with in accordance with law) would not be less important than petitioner," the CBI said.